 Children's needs and preferences are identified well and parents know how these will be met.
 The child minder told us that when a child first starts with her, a child record form is completed by the parents so that the child minder has all the information necessary to be able to provide care to the children and meet their needs, such as the child's likes and dislikes, routines and development.
 We examined these records and found them to be up to date and in very good order with detailed information on all children cared for.
-The child minder gives verbal feedback each day to parents and shows them the records if they ask specifically at any time.
-Parents' responses to the childminder's questionnaires reflected the good partnership arrangements in place and how the parents really value the opportunities experiences and genuine care afforded to their children.
+The child minder gives verbal feedback each day to parents and also sends photographs of the children's activities.